BWY9394/Reid-Smith-Lab/WGS processings/README.md

 >
 > BBduk_sep_fold.sh if in subfolders

-Next, navigate to where you have stored the folder containg yourr raw files.
+Next, navigate to where you have stored the folder containg your raw files.
 In my case its in a subfolder inside Trimming.
 Also create a folder called "Trimmed".

 The command(s) would be :
 > cd /data/group/medaglab/project/BWee/Trimming